A way to ensure timber is harvested legally

 - show how they'll reduce the risk of dealing with timber that is illegally harvested (due diligence).

-Under the system, forest owners or those responsible for the harvest would need to provide legal harvest information to the log buyer.
+Under the system, forest owners or those responsible for the harvest will need to provide legal harvest information to the log buyer.

-Forest owners would not be required to register unless they were also a log trader or exporter.
+Forest owners will not be required to register unless they are also a log trader or exporter.

-Anyone not required to register could still register voluntarily.
+Anyone not required to register can still register voluntarily.
 They might do this if:

 - they were exporting